 A blockchain is a public, immutable, decentralized and censorship-resistant way of storing data secured by cryptography.
 There are social blockchains such as Steem and Hive that grow communities and make immediate revenue streams possible for users by rewarding them for sharing content.

 Where does the money come from?

-STEEM, and in the future the TravelFeed MILES tokens, are inflationary currencies with a yearly inflation of currently around 10%.
-A large part of the new STEEM tokens generated by inflation goes towards the rewards pool that is distributed among content creators and curators.
+STEEM, HIVE, other supported tokens are inflationary currencies with a yearly inflation of currently around 10%.
+A large part of generated tokens by inflation goes towards the rewards pool that is distributed among content creators and curators by giving smiles.

 Does TravelFeed charge beneficiary rewards?

-We are happy to answer your questions and add them to the FAQ!
-You can contact us:
+We are happy to answer your questions and are waiting for your message: